chuanqisun/micro-controller-programming/week11/note.md

 This implies that flow control is needed.
 On the browser side, we can throttle or buffer the messages.

+Reasoning:

+- Throttling could help but throughput is environment dependent.
+We will end up being very conservative and losing performance.
+- Buffering makes sense.
+We just need to make sure there is only one transmission at a time.

-Solving flow control with a naive queue-based scheduler:
+Solving flow control with a naive queue-based scheduler

 ```js